OlivierBP/pacloud/AWS/README.md

     * Adjust the Lambda function code, API Gateway and DynamoDB tables with the new requirements of the client
 * **JULIETTE**
 * **PIERRE**
+    * Add support for other package managers
+    * Add functionnalities

 ### ROSETTA